philou/kata-babystepsgolf/README.md

 - **User Story**: As a math geek, I want to make the triangle display isosceles, so that it looks more like the traditional image we have of Pascal's Triangle
 - **Difficulty**: Medium
 - **Par**: 14
-- **SPIDR Story Splitting by**: INTERFACES, baby steps programming let us safely postpone improvements to the display, while letting users enjoy a working yet minimalistic display early
+- **Story Split by**: INTERFACES, baby steps programming let us safely postpone improvements to the display, while letting users enjoy a working yet minimalistic display early
-- **Attention Point**:
+- **Hints**:
   - We are using the Strangler pattern to change the display while keeping everything working. "legacy" code is prefixed and marked as @Deprecated.
 We will need to delete it at the end.
   - Introducing 'identity' function or operations are a nice way to make code emerge